-We are finally back from our 2 week european extravaganza and I can’t wait to fill you in on the incredible sights we saw and the amazing adventure these 2 weeks have been! 😀
+I am finally back from my 2 week european extravaganza and I can’t wait to fill you in on the incredible sights we saw and the amazing adventure these 2 weeks have been! 😀

 I have been procrastinating a lot when it comes to blogging, but you know how it is… until you are in the mood, the creative juices just won’t flow! 😛 But here I am, finally geared up to shoot out blog posts left, right and center! 😀

 So many of you have asked me for an itinerary and tips for a Europe trip, some of you just wanted to read about our experiences and adventures… so here we go! 🙂

 This trip has to be one of the most tiring, yet mind-blowing vacations I’ve been on till date! 😛 I cannot believe how many cities and countries we squeezed into our itinerary. 😀 Both my husband and I had some ‘must squeeze into itinerary’ bucket list items that we did not want to miss and after a lot of planning we finally squeezed everything in and made it work! *victory* 😀

 We started off our journey from Atlanta on a Friday evening, and after what seemed like an eternity and a million layovers (Charlotte, London & Paris :|), we finally reached our end destination – Milan.